qusers/qsource/README.md

   coding, reading.
 * No trailing whitespaces.
 They are not seen by default in most editors but still count as changes in git.
+* Column 36 for : on variable declaration.

 2. **Code constructs**